PathwayAndDataAnalysis/mutex-de-novo/README.md

 mvn compile
 mvn assembly:single
 ```
 The last command will generate the `mutex-de-novo.jar` file under the `target` directory.
-Put this jar to a convenient location for analysis.
+Put this jar to a convenient location to use in analyses.

 ## Analysis inputs